 Our goal is to advance social justice through law though we are aware that law has been used to discipline and oppress people.
 Our inspirations are drawn from legal theories that recognize law’s contradictions.
 Critical race theory, critical race feminism, critical pedagogy, TWAIL, post-colonial theory and interdisciplinarity are particularly important to us.
 We aim to be responsive to the world around us and to engage in both theorizing about law and selectively harnessing law to achieve just outcomes.

-TLJN is comprised of Windsor Law faculty, students and staff.
-The TLJN Director is appointed for two years to guide our activities.
-The TLJN Board sets strategic directions.
+TLRJN is comprised of Windsor Law faculty, students and staff.
+The TLRJN Director is appointed for two years to guide our activities.
+The TLRJN Board sets strategic directions.

 Windsor Law faculty affiliates collaborate on projects and offer suggestions on global issues in the spirit of solidarity.

-TLJN student fellows are actively involved in all aspects of TLJN’s work from website development to litigation, the creation of public education tools and working directly with community based organizations.
+TLRJN student fellows are actively involved in all aspects of TLRJN’s work from website development to litigation, the creation of public education tools and working directly with community based organizations.